What it means to live a conscious life?

 We often take our existence for granted.
 We do not appreciate the time that it took, to get us to where we are right now.
 We have evolved our thinking, our tools, our language and continue to evolve every single passing day.
 For humans, this act of improvement falls under one common goal that unites all the species on this planet.
 The instinct to survive.

 Because of this instinct, our predecessors have invented and used fire to fight off predators at night.
 We have made tools from stone to help us kill animals previously untouched by humans.
 We created farms to sustain our growing population.
 We made fortresses and castles to guard us off from other humans trying to scavenge resources for their own survival.
-We have used the environment provided to us by our planet to fulfil our human wants and needs, very often at the cost of other animals lives.
+We have used the environment provided to us by our planet to fulfill our human wants and needs, very often at the cost of other animals lives.
 We self pronounced us, humans, the kings of this planet and to this day we disregard everything that does not help us with this goal of fighting for our own survival.

 But things have changed.
 With advent of steam power and then electricity, we can for the first time, be free from this environmental impact and all the damage that we keep inflicting to our future selves and the living organisms around us.
 We have a choice.
 And it is now, more than ever, we can use this ability that differentiated us from most other animals.
 The ability to make a conscious choice, not based on our primal instincts of self interest and survival but out of compassion.

 Compassion — a deep awareness of and sympathy for another’s suffering.

 I put this definition there because I have heard the word, compassion, many times before but never really looked at what it meant or asked myself what this word means for me.